BlueDunes/PRA1_best_stocks/README.md

 ## Description
 This project was created as part of the course "Tipologia i cicle de vida de les dades" (Master's Degree in Data Science - Universitat Oberta de Catalunya).
 The objective is to figure out which are the bests stocks according to the best fund managers.
 In order to achieve that objective, we extracted first a list of the funds with the highest 10-year returns.
 Then, we selected the ones that had a higher return than the NASDAQ and collected a list of the main stocks they invest in.
 We oredered the stocks according to the amount of appearances and collected some of the main parameters related to each of them.
-Finally, we generate a dataframe with the information.
+Finally, we generated a dataframe with the information.

 ## Team members
 - Jaume Antolí